2019 Date: TBD

 The only trophy that bears the name Jenny Baranick is from the 1983 Crescent Elementary School Read-A-Thon.
 Continuing her passion for the written word, Jenny received her B.A. in English at the University of California Berkeley and her M.A.in English at the University of Sydney.
-She has endeavored to share her passion with her English Composition and Critical Thinking students at the Fashion Institute of Design and Merchandising, where she has taught since 2005.
+She shared her passion with her English Composition and Critical Thinking students at the Fashion Institute of Design & Merchandising, where she taught for ten years.

 In an effort to make grammar more palatable and more fun (yes, fun), she wrote the grammar guide Missed Periods and Other Grammar Scares, published by Skyhorse Publishing in 2012.
-She has also had a grammar blog since 2010, which shares the name of her book, and she has penned several writing-related columns for Toastmasters International’s magazine.
-With the goal of spreading awareness about the importance of writing skills, she drives her grammarmobile around San Diego in hopes that the funny grammar sayings all over her car will cultivate such awareness —and not cause accidents.
+She also wrote Sarah Palin’s Expert Guide to Good Grammar, published by Skyhorse Publishing in 2017.
+She has also written several writing-related columns for Toastmasters International’s magazine.

 Check out her blog at http://missedperiodsandothergrammarscares.blogspot.com/